 17.15 Requests for leave without pay will be submitted in writing.
 The Employer will approve or deny leave without pay requests, in writing, within fourteen (14) calendar days when practicable and will include the reason for denial.

-ARTICLE 18 GRIEVANCE AND ARBITRATION
+ARTICLE 18 – GRIEVANCE AND ARBITRATION

 18.1 Definition.
 A grievance, within the meaning of this Agreement, shall be defined as any alleged misapplication or misinterpretation of the terms of this Agreement.
 It is the desire and intent of the parties, through the following grievance procedure, to provide an orderly and timely adjudication of grievances.
 Within this spirit, the procedure is not a substitute for or in any way to inhibit open communications between the employee and supervision.
 In the presentation of grievances, the employee shall be safe from restraint, interference, discrimination, or reprisal.
 Grievances may be filed by individual members of the bargaining unit, groups of employees, or the Union.